tsupplis/cpm86-crossdev/README.md

 This project was developed for myself in a nerdy spirit and for a lot of fun.
 Just sharing without any guarantees.

 ## Key tools for CP/M-86 development
+- aztec c compiler version 3.4/3.40a (k&R)
-- aztec c compiler version 3.4
+- aztec c compiler version 4.2/4.10d (Almost ANSI, DOS only right now)
 - rasm86/link86,lib86 DOS version from Digital Research
 - asm86.com  and gendef.com from Digital Research
 - cb86.exe and libraries from Digital Reasearch